Entries by

 Saving seeds offers many benefits

 October 27, 2013 (West Hawaii Today)—The 10th annual West Hawaii Fall Seed Exchange is scheduled from 4 to 5 p.m.
 Friday at Amy B.H.
-Greenwell Ethnobotanical Garden in Captain Cook.
-The exchange is an excellent opportunity for farmers and gardeners to get together, network with one another, share growing information and trade seeds, huli and […]
+Greenwell Ethnobotanical Garden in Captain Cook. […]

 Update on the world’s largest seed banks